IkechukwuAKalu/hb-backend/README.md

 ### Docker
 The public image for this project on Docker Hub is http://hub.docker.com/aikaykalz/hb-backend.
+To pull the repository,

+`docker pull aikaykalz/hb-backend`

 You can run the image for your terminal using the following command

-`docker run aikaykalz/hb-backend`
+`docker run --rm -p 3000:3000 aikaykalz/hb-backend`

 **NOTE:** If you encounter permission errors, you should consider running the command with `sudo`.

-`sudo docker run aikaykalz/hb-backend`

 ## Routes
 This project has just three routes (one public route and two protected routes) and are as follows: